cyb3rw01f/FileCryptorator/README.md

 # FileCryptorator
-PowerShell script that can be used for encrypting/decrypting single files
+PowerShell script that encrypts files

-.SYNOPSIS
+## SYNOPSIS
-This scropt is for testing purposes only.
+This script is for testing purposes only.
 Malicious use of this script is prohibitted.
-Encrypt or Decrypt a single file.

-.DESCRIPTION
-Encrypts/Decrypts files using AES.

-.NOTES

-Aythor of FileCrypter script @cyberw01f
+## DESCRIPTION
+Cpopies select files from you home foler and copies them to a folder nameed crypt and encryptes them.
+The source files are not altered.
+Copies of them are made and the copy is encrypted.